woakes070048/surferslist/README.md

 ## Features

-[Features](https://www.surferslist.com/features) from popular sites like [Craigslist](https://www.craigslist.org/) (e.g. classified ads, multiple locations, anonymity), [eBay](https://www.craigslist.org/) (e.g. e-commerce, peer-to-peer, business registration), and [Facebook](https://www.facebook.com/) (e.g. user profiles, topic discussion, social sharing) were combined into a central platform.
-Learn more starting at [https://www.surferslist.com/about](https://www.surferslist.com/about).
+[Features](https://www.surferslist.com/features) from popular sites like [Craigslist](https://www.craigslist.org/) (e.g. classified ads, multiple locations, anonymity), [eBay](https://www.craigslist.org/) (e.g. e-commerce, peer-to-peer, business registration), and [Facebook](https://www.facebook.com/) (e.g. user profiles, topic discussion, social sharing) were combined into a single platform.
+It is similar to [ShareTribe](https://github.com/sharetribe/sharetribe), but with PHP on the back-end in place of Ruby and is more self-contained (less dependencies).
+Learn more and start taking it for a spin starting at [https://www.surferslist.com/about](https://www.surferslist.com/about).

 ## Usage